(207) 200-3057 [email protected]

 BARNGA: An Experiential Cross-Cultural Communication Simulation | 2 hours (In person only)

 This classic and timeless experiential learning activity continues to be used widely to help people navigate difference.
-This activity consists of several small groups, and is card-game like activity, but so much more, As described by the University of Michigan Center for Inclusive Teaching: “BARNGA is a simulation game that encourages participants to critically consider normative assumptions and cross-cultural communication.
+This activity consists of several small groups, and is card-game like activity, but so much more.
+As described by the University of Michigan Center for Inclusive Teaching: “BARNGA is a simulation game that encourages participants to critically consider normative assumptions and cross-cultural communication.
 It was created by Sivasailam “Thiagi” Thiagarajan in 1980, while working for USAID in Gbarnga, Liberia.
 He and his colleagues were trying to play Euchre, but all came away from the instructions with different interpretations.
 He had an ‘a-ha’ moment that conflict arises not (only) from major or obvious cultural differences but often from subtle, minor cues.
 He created the game to tease out these subtleties.”

 Goals/Objectives: (as described by University of Michigan Center for Inclusive Teaching and The European Federation of Intercultural Learning)